Augie & Team

 “You can either celebrate what you can do, or mourn what you can’t.
 Every day I wake up and create a new normal.
 I don’t dwell on what has changed, but instead, I focus on keeping busy achieving my goals.” – Augie

 Our team is persistent in the pursuit of treatments to halt, reverse, and cure this lethal disease.
-Working tirelessly to raise funds through a huge network of national events and promotions, including the BASH for Augie’s Quest, Tradition of Hope Gala, and other widely successful campaigns within the very generous fitness industry, our global community of support that includes staff, leadership, advisors, and a network of like-minded organizations are vital to our quest to cure ALS.
+Working tirelessly to raise funds through a substantial network of national events and cause marketing partnerships, including the Cure ALS Golf Classic, the Tradition of Hope Gala, and other widely successful campaigns within the very generous fitness industry, our global community of support that includes staff, leadership, advisors, and a network of like-minded organizations are vital to our quest to cure ALS.

 Shannon K. Shryne